TNT-Blox-0/Minecraft-Server-Finder/README.md

 - Python 3
 - mcstatus module (can be installed with pip)

+# How to install

+You can download it from [here](https://raw.githubusercontent.com/TNT-Blox-0/Minecraft-Server-Finder/main/MC_Servers.py) with Ctrl+S.

 # How to use (Windows)
 Just double click `MC_Servers.py` or run it from the command line using `python MC_Servers.py` (make sure you `cd` into the right directory).
 When you're done, just X out the window, because I didn't implement an actual exit function.